evsmish/mnist/README.md

 # mnist
-solution for mnist dataset in kaggle (digit recognition)
+solution for mnist dataset in kaggle (digit recognition), score = 0.99246